sidebar hamburger menu

 Windows Installation

-1. Download the Gradle .zip archive from TuxCare Nexus using your credentials.
+Download the .zip archive from TuxCare Nexus using your credentials

-3. Open a Command Prompt or PowerShell window and run the following command to verify:
+Open a Command Prompt or PowerShell window and run the following command.

 C:\Gradle\gradle-6.9.4-tuxcare.1\bin\gradle --version